richafnu/Viva/Viva/glint/setup/360-add-edit-cycle-questions.md

 # Add and edit 360 cycle questions

 Add or modify prepopulated 360 program template questions.
-Add questions from our Question Library by selecting the **+ symbol.**
+Add questions from our Question Library by selecting the **+ symbol**.
 - You can use the **+ symbol** under the question list.
 - You can also use the **+ in the blue circle** at the bottom of the Question setup page.
 This route takes you directly to rating and open-ended questions.